 Right before the ride took off, I looked at my niece and said, “Frannie, make sure you keep your eyes open so you can be fully present and enjoy each and every moment of this ride.”
 The reason I told her to do this is that the very first time I rode Top Thrill Dragster, I closed my eyes, and let me just tell you, when you close your eyes, this ride is a real drag, not a thrill at all.
-It’s only 17 seconds, and in those 17 seconds you can miss a whole hell of a lot.
+It’s only 17 seconds, and in those 17 seconds you can miss a whole lot.

 We both kept our eyes wide open and had the ride of our life!
 I got to see the panoramic views of the park and Lake Erie as we crested the top of this 42-story rollercoaster.
 And I got to see my niece’s ecstatic, smiling face as we cruised into the landing platform high-fiving each other.

 I ask my yoga students to close their eyes quite often in class, but it’s not because I want them to miss the ride.
 Rather, I want them to go inside and experience what is really happening inside their body and their breath.
 I want them to let go of the chatter in their minds, even if it’s just for a short while during class.
-Most classes I teach are only 60 minutes, and in those 60 minutes you can miss a whole hell of a lot if you don’t let go.
+Most classes I teach are only 60 minutes, and in those 60 minutes you can miss out on a lot if you don’t let go.
 I guess if you think about it, letting your mind wander in a yoga class is the equivalent of closing your eyes on Top Thrill Dragster: you’re going to miss all the fun.
 When you can truly “open your eyes” in yoga class and go within, that is when your yoga practice really begins to take off, when your yoga practice becomes a thrill.